 Feeling anxious?
 These gentle natural remedies will help you to relax and combat your anxiety, click through to see all 15 of our favourite easy ways...

-Natural remedies for anxiety can be used to treat anxiety attacks or just more generic anxiety symptoms, they’re easier on your body than prescription drugs and come with very few, if any, side effects.
-Not to mention, natural remedies for anxiety are often less expensive than reaching for the medicine cabinet as well.
+Much like the natural cough remedies that are out there, these can be used to treat big bouts of anxiety or just generic and ongoing symptoms.
+While they might not help everyone, they’re worth a go.
+Easier on your body than prescription drugs and come with very few, if any, side effects.
+Not to mention that for anyone not needing medication for anxiety, they’re often less expensive than reaching for the medicine cabinet for over-the-counter relief.

 Click through to see our best natural remedies for anxiety…

 Taking a little time out of your day seems difficult for lots of people, especially if your anxiety is fuelled by feeling overwhelmed with what you need to achieve during the day, but mindfulness is a great natural remedy for balancing feelings of anxiety.

 At first you may find it hard to concentrate but persevere and you'll be surprised at how quickly you can turn a few spare moments into a little piece of pure calm with meditation.

 To meditate, choose a quiet place where you won't be disturbed.
 Sit in a position comfortable for you; try lying down, standing, sitting or even walking.
 Once you've found your ideal posture try to focus on being deeply calm and your breathing pattern.
 Once you feel you have settled into your meditation it's then time to examine the four foundations of mindfulness.

 These are, mindfulness of the body, mindfulness of physical feelings and sensations, mindfulness of mental states and mindfulness of the consciousness.

 For mindfulness of the body: Focus on each body part separately, like your head, heart, stomach, while continuing to keep your breathing deep and steady.